As Harris makes case for presidency, her record as prosecutor draws fresh scrutiny - Local News 8

 Just four years later, however, Harris pushed aside her long-held opposition to capital punishment when she announced plans to run for attorney general of California.
 She vowed that, if elected, she would “enforce the death penalty as the law dictates.”

 As attorney general of California, she advocated for enforcement of a state law under which the parents of chronically truant kids could be thrown in jail.
-But years later, during her first campaign for president, she expressed regret that some prosecutors had actually done so, saying that “that was never was the intention” of the law.
+But years later, during her first campaign for president, she expressed regret that some prosecutors had actually done so, saying that was “never the intention” of the law.

 Her shifting stance on the contentious topic is but one example of how the Democratic presidential nominee has attempted to walk the line between tough-on-crime prosecutor and progressive politician.